Platform

 • The migration cannot be reversed.

-What do you expect from me?
+What do you need to do?

 • Currently, we will migrate your system only when you want to enable a new feature.
 To begin the process, submit a ticket through Zendesk or use the feedback button in the platform.